egovernment/egovernment.github.io/_how-to/part-a/153-add-a-tooltip-in-front-of-a-cost-in-the-guide.markdown

 In the branch "[add-a-tooltip-in-front-of-a-cost-in-the-guide](https://github.com/egovernment/eregistrations-demo/tree/add-a-tooltip-in-front-of-a-cost-in-the-guide)" of eregistrations-demo :

-Let's change the tooltip of the `companyRegistration` cost for `BusinessProcessDemo` service to `The registration fee will be charged in your next invoice of municipal taxes.`.
+Change the tooltip of the `companyRegistration` cost for `BusinessProcessDemo` service to *"The registration fee will be charged in your next invoice of municipal taxes."*.

 ### Solution